TypeFox/monaco-languageclient/docs/advanced-usage/react-integration.md

 # React Integration

-Monaco Language Client provides excellent React integration through the `@typefox/monaco-editor-react` package, making it easy to embed rich language editors in React applications.
+Monaco Language Client provides a React integration through the `@typefox/monaco-editor-react` package, making it easy to embed rich language editors in React applications with full language server support.

 ## When to Use React Integration